 Enhanced Dementia Surveillance Initiative

-The Enhanced Dementia Surveillance Initiative aims to support the implementation of A Dementia Strategy for Canada: Together We Aspire.
-The initiative has funding of $10 million over 5 years and runs from 2019 to 2024.
+The Enhanced Dementia Surveillance Initiative aimed to support the implementation of A Dementia Strategy for Canada: Together We Aspire.
+The initiative funded 15 projects with $10 million over 5 years (2019 to 2024).
+Project descriptions, key publications, websites, and dashboards are presented below.

 Dementia by cause, progression stages and impacts